Math mode in LaTeX

 math surround

-Besides, you can control the space arround math atom by command \mathsurround
+Besides, you can control the space arround math atom by command \mathsurround, a simple example:

 Additional Reference: